awaisrauf/awais/resume.md

 # Teaching
 ## University of Southern California \hfill{Fall 2018}
 ### Teaching assistant
-Leading discussion sections, designing project assignments, and guest lecture on reinforcement learning.
+Leading discussion sections, designing project assignments and exams, and a guest lecture on reinforcement learning.

 \hfill{}